-The government’s purchasing spend is a powerful tool for advancing various political objectives
+- The government’s purchasing spending is a powerful tool for advancing various political objectives.

 While the article seeks to provide guidance in meeting these challenges, it first emphasizes the need to shore up key performance dimensions and practices, where the public sector in particular is lagging (based on procurement managers’ evaluation of their own organizations).
 The article cites:

 - “A McKinsey survey of purchasing practices in more than 300 organizations in a wide range of industries revealed that public-sector institutions lag behind private-sector companies on several performance dimensions, including the efficiency of purchasing tools and processes, capabilities, and performance management.”